T.I., wife Tiny investigated after sexual abuse allegation

 LOS ANGELES (AP) — Rapper T.I. and his wife Tameka “Tiny” Harris are under investigation by police in Los Angeles after a sexual abuse allegation.

-Cervantes said a report was taken April 8 for a sexual assault involving the couple that occurred in 2005.
+A report was taken April 8 for a sexual assault involving the couple that occurred in 2005, Cervantes said.
 The police did not provide any additional details.

 Las Vegas police received a report this month of a sexual assault incident in 2010 involving the couple.
 But the case was closed because it was reported outside the statute of limitations.